 The Memorandum of Ownership has four sheets: CDOT Forms 242, Page 1; Page 1A; Page 2; and Page 3; Page 1 has several blocked spaces in the upper right corner.
 The only spaces concerning the title company are the ones TRACT, SECTION, TOWNSHIP, RANGE, AND PRINCIPAL MERIDIAN.
 The project, location and parcel spaces will be filled in by Department personnel.
 In the preamble of CDOT Form 242, Page 1, the county name should be filled in.

 The main part of the page is for the description of the parcel of land; describing the parcel of land may be done in several ways: The description of the entire property may be typed as it appears in the deed; exceptions may be typed and noted by reference to the book and page of the county clerk's records, or simply noted by book and page of the records.
 On long complicated descriptions where there is the possibility of error or transposition, the property and exceptions may be described by listing both the book and page of the deed and the book and page of the exceptions "The land described in Book ____ on Page ____ of the ________ County Clerk and Recorder's records, except the property conveyed by Book _____ on Page ____ of said records."
-In both cases please provide legible prints or photocopies of all instruments referred to.
+In both cases, please provide legible prints or photocopies of all instruments referred to.
 These instruments often contain additional useful information.

 2.9.6 - CDOT Form 242, Page 1A